Two students stood together working on a robot

 All the courses in the computing subject area share a common first year.
 No matter your background or experience, in this year you’ll level-up your knowledge of computational science and mathematics through playful experimentation in collaboration with other students.

-In the first year, you’ll learn the foundations of the discipline.
+In the first year of this Robotics degree, you’ll learn the foundations of the discipline.
 You’ll gain a practical introduction to programming and computer technology as well as learning about the various branches of computer science and the pipelines and processes used to create engaging digital products and services.
 Finally, you’ll explore approaches to physical computing and build your own autonomous robot.

 Modules